View the FY 2020 Unofficial Queue.

-CIITC provides a refundable income tax credit to Qualified Maryland Cybersecurity Companies (QMCCs) that secure investment from investors.
-The purpose of this new program is to incentivize and attract cybersecurity companies to startup in or move to Maryland; and to attract investment to cybersecurity companies in order to help them grow, create jobs and retain intellectual property in Maryland.
+CIITC provides a refundable income tax credit to Qualified Investors who invest in Qualified Maryland Cybersecurity Companies (QMCCs).
+The purpose of this program is to attract investment in Maryland cybersecurity companies in order to help them grow, create jobs, and retain intellectual property in Maryland.

-QMCCs receive a credit equal to 33% of an eligible investment in the QMCC.
-A QMCC is limited to $250,000 for each investor, each fiscal year.
-A single QMCC may not receive total credits exceeding 15% of the total program appropriation for each fiscal year.
-QMCCs are limited to participating in the program for two years.
+Qualified Investors receive a credit equal to 33% of an eligible investment in a QMCC.
+There is a limit of $250,000 for the tax credit for a Qualified Investor in a fiscal year.
+A QMCC may not receive total credits exceeding 15% of the total program appropriation for each fiscal year.
 Total credits issued during the fiscal year cannot exceed the budget amount and are, therefore, issued on a first come basis.
-The credit is refundable if the QMCC has no Maryland income tax liability.
+The credit is refundable to the extent that the amount of the credit exceeds the Qualified Investor's Maryland income tax liability.

-QMCC is a company that meets following requirements:
+A QMCC is a company that meets the following requirements and has been certified by the Department of Commerce (Commerce):

 - Has its headquarters and base of operations in Maryland;